adrianherrera/immdbg-pycommands/README.md

-# immunity-debugger-pycommands
+# Immunity Debugger PyCommands
-Collection of PyCommands for Immunity Debugger
+A collection of PyCommands for Immunity Debugger.